-The Arkansas Razorbacks have always been my favorite college football team, and especially after Bubba received a full scholarship in 1945 to play tackle in 1945.
-While attending college in Fayetteville in the late 1950’s and medical school in Little Rock in the early 1960’s, I was able to see the Razorbacks play numerous times.
+The Arkansas Razorbacks have always been my favorite college football team, and especially after Bubba received a full scholarship to play tackle in 1945.
+While attending college in Fayetteville in the late 1950’s and medical school in Little Rock in the early 1960’s I was able to see the Razorbacks play numerous times.
 The team had few winning seasons until Frank Broyles coached them to much success in the 1960’s and into the 1970’s.
 Lou Holtz took over as head coach in 1977 when Coach Broyles retired after coaching the Razorbacks for twenty years.

-After making sure that everyone was seated properly and I knew exactly where they were located on the plane, I found my seat easily.
-There was only one vacant seat between 2 men, so I climbed over the man seated in the aisle seat.
-As I began sitting, I asked the balding, elderly gentleman on the aisle, “Is this seat taken?”
+After making sure everyone was seated properly and knowing exactly where they were located on the plane I found my seat easily.
+My assigned seat was between two adult men.
+As I began sitting I asked the balding, elderly gentleman on the aisle, “Is this seat taken?”
 He quickly responded with a smile, “Yes, we were saving it for you!”
-I knew he would be a friendly travel companion, so as I buckled in I said, “I’m John,” to which he responded, “Good morning, I’m Norman.”
+I knew he would be a friendly travel companion so as I buckled in I said, “I’m John,” to which he responded, “Good morning, I’m Norman.”

-While the plane was taxiing to the runway, Norman began asking where I was from, what was my occupation and why was I going to Fort Lauderdale?
-He told me he was the Rabbi of the only Jewish synagogue in Augusta, Georgia and had lived there many years.
+While the plane was taxiing to the runway Norman began asking where I was from, what was my occupation and why was I going to Fort Lauderdale?
+He told me he was the Rabbi of the only Jewish synagogue in Augusta, Georgia and had lived there for many years.
 He was on his way to work as Chaplain on a cruise ship out of Fort Lauderdale, and this was one of several times he had made such a cruise.
 He obviously enjoyed meeting people and establishing relationships.

-I thought I had the Rabbi trapped into believing and confessing that Jesus was the Messiah and he would confess Him now as his own Savior.
+I thought I had the Rabbi trapped into believing and confessing Jesus was the Messiah and he would confess Him now as his own Savior.
 The Rabbi smiled and said, “Doctor, if we lived in the same town, we would be best friends.
 I know what you have tried to do , and I am not offended.
-The error in your logic is this; Jesus’ disciples wanted him to be Messiah so badly, they claimed he was, but Jesus himself never claimed that fact.”
-I stated that I believed every word in the New Testament as well as the Old Testament, and I was staking my future on that belief.
+The error in your logic is this; Jesus’ disciples wanted him to be Messiah so badly, they claimed he was Messiah, but Jesus himself never claimed it.”
+I stated I believed every word in the New Testament as well as the Old Testament, and I was staking my future on that belief.
 His final comment regarding the matter was, “We shall see.”

-Within a week or two after we returned home, I received a copy of the Rabbi’s book, Patrick J. McGillicuddy and The Rabbi which is a tongue in cheek account of the life of a Rabbi.
+Within a week or two after we returned home I received a copy of the Rabbi’s book, Patrick J. McGillicuddy and The Rabbi which is a tongue in cheek account of the life of a Rabbi.
 I sent him a copy of Josh McDowell’s book, Evidence That Demands A Verdict.
 I never heard again from the Rabbi, so I don’t know if he embraced Jesus of Nazareth as the Messiah whom he was seeking.

 PS: The Razorback defeated the Oklahoma Sooners 31-6 in what the Sooners considered an upset!